solidi/learning-notes/hobbies/plastic-modeling.md

 1. Do not attempt to polish paint surface if more painting is required.
 1. To avoid crazing lines, paint lacquers in thin layers.
 1. For a smooth shine after a not so good coat, hit model with leveling thinner.
+1. Metal details can break down from brake cleaner.

 ## Tips and Tricks